harquail/nook_foldlings_thesis/markdown_chapters/33_UI_Interface_Data_Structures.md

 ###Hierarchy

 Fold features have two types of hierarchy.
 The first is feature hierarchy: each feature can have other features as children.
 When a feature is drawn spanning a fold, its driving fold is set as the fold it spans, and its parent is the feature that contains this driving fold.
 Feature hierarchy allows us to consider each feature individually or as a chain of features.
 For actions that only affect a single feature, we need only consider the edges in the feature and it's driving fold.
 We can also traverse the tree to perform actions on a chain of features.
 The second type of hierarchy is parent-child relationships between planes.
 Each plane has one or more children, forming a branching tree that starts at the top plane of the master card and ends with the master card's bottom plane as one of its leaf nodes.
-This hierarchy is described in **>>TODO: REF**, and is most important for rendering the scene in 3D.
+This hierarchy is described in @mallen, and is most important for rendering the scene in 3D.

 ##Sketches